clay/clay-kiln/docs/kilnjs.md

 ### saveComponent

 * ***saveComponent(uri, data)*** - Saves the component at the provided uri with the provided data.
-Saving a component this way will also rerender the it on the page with the updated data.
+Saving a component this way will also rerender it on the page with the updated data.

 ```
 const uri = 'localhost/_components/paragraph/instances/cjue4dl7i00062a65rpexptmp',